 Recipe: mocha truffles

 Last night I had some grand plans.
 Jeremy was observing from 1-4am (in case you are confused, some radio telescopes can now be operated remotely by the astronomer who logs in from a computer in their office or their home) and I thought I’d wake up with him and get a little night photography done.
-But by 10 pm, Manisha tweeted they were getting snow down on the flats.
+But by 10 pm, a friend tweeted they were getting snow down on the flats.
 I took Kaweah outside and sure enough, snow on the ground.
 I looked up for that gorgeous full moon I had seen earlier in the evening and – nothing.
 Just a blanket of dark gray clouds stretching across the sky while snowflakes rushed down at my face.

 By daybreak, a familiar and long overdue sight greeted me.
 Kaweah develops a certain jauntiness to her step when she runs out into the snow, shoving her snout into the powder, emerging with a sugar-dusted muzzle, and then sneezing so that every bit of her furry self shakes and wiggles out to the tip of her tail.